dantan0/dantan0/README.md

 - 🔭 working on a cypto portfolio project.
 - 🌱 learning full-stack web dev @ lighthouse labs.
+- 👯 looking to explore and collaborate on fun open-source projects.

 <!--
 **dantan123/dantan123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.